ovh/docs/pages/web_cloud/web_hosting/cms_install_1_click_modules/guide.en-us.md

 ## Requirements

+- You have access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we).
-- An [OVHcloud web hosting plan](https://www.ovhcloud.com/en/web-hosting/) that contains at least one database in your customer account.
+- You have an [OVHcloud web hosting plan](https://www.ovhcloud.com/en/web-hosting/) that contains at least one database.
 To check if you have any databases available, log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we) then go to the `Web Cloud`{.action} section.
 In the left-hand column, click on the `Hosting plans`{.action} tab, select the hosting plan on which you want to install a 1-click module, then click on the `Databases`{.action} tab.
-Click the `Actions`{.action} button above the table that appears, listing the databases already created with your Web Hosting plan.
-If the `Create a database`{.action} button is grayed out, you will no longer have a database available.
+Click the `Actions`{.action} button above the table listing the databases already installed on this web hosting plan.
+If the `Create a database`{.action} button is greyed out, no more databases are available.
-If necessary and below the `Create a database`{.action} button, click one of the following two buttons:
+If necessary, click one of the following two buttons below the button `Create a database`{.action}:

-- `Order a database`{.action} to order a database similar to the databases listed in the table that lists the databases already created with your Web Hosting plan.
+- `Order a database`{.action} to order an additional SQL database (comparable to the databases included with your web hosting plan).
-- `Order a Web Cloud Database`{.action} to order a database server [Web Cloud Databases](https://www.ovhcloud.com/en/web-cloud/databases/){.external}.
+- `Order a Web Cloud Database`{.action} to order a [Web Cloud Database](https://www.ovhcloud.com/en/web-cloud/databases/){.external} server instance.
-- You have access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we).

 - Your web hosting uses a [compatible PHP version](/pages/web_cloud/web_hosting/configure_your_web_hosting).
 - You have [correctly configured your .ovhconfig file](/pages/web_cloud/web_hosting/configure_your_web_hosting).
 - The directory (root folder) where your 1-click module will be installed must be empty or currently nonexistent.